 I experience true joy when I spend time in God’s presence.
-The more time I spend in quiet aloneness with God, reading the Bible and sharing my struggles and sorrows, the more joy I will have.
+The more time I spend in quiet aloneness with God, reading the Bible and sharing my struggles and sorrows with Him, the more joy I will have.

 ‘You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.’
 Psalm 16:11 NIV

-My joy is made full when I hear God speak and let Him fill me with His joy.
+My joy is made full when I sense God is with me and let Him fill me with His joy.
 God’s joy can be fully mine when my focus is on Him instead of myself and my situation.

 ‘These things I have spoken to you so that My joy may be in you, and that your joy may be made full. ‘ John 15:11 NASB